Golden Gate Bridge Vista Point

 Free parking (4 hour limit).
 Spaces often fill up during March-October and on weekends, so arrive early in the morning or late afternoon unless you are prepared to wait in line to get in.
 There are water fountains at Vista Point, but vending machines and the gift shop are at the Southeast Parking Lot.

-Insiders Tip: On busy summer and Holiday weekends during the prime daytime hours this parking lot is closed to individual cars from 11:00 AM to 5:00 PM, and only buses, shuttles, taxis, Uber and Lyft vehicles etc. are allowed to enter by the CHP to drop off and pick up passengers.
+Insiders Tip: During peak summer and holiday period visitor hours this lot is often closed to passenger vehicles from 11:00 AM to 5:00 PM to avoid backing up traffic on the Bridge, but the Bridge District has been inconsistent about when this is and is not done — one holiday they close the lots and another they won’t.
+When the lots are closed from 11:00-5:00 only buses, shuttles, taxis, Uber and Lyft vehicles etc. are allowed to enter by the CHP to drop off and pick up passengers.
 The corresponding lot at the southern end of the Bridge is closed as well.
 Apart from the two well-known view parking areas, there are far more parking places on the southern end of the Golden Gate Bridge than on the north.

 Insiders Tip: The names of the view areas at either end of the Golden Gate Bridge can be confusing — so much so that if you Google “Vista Point” the user-edited Google Maps can show you the wrong end of the Bridge.
 The northern end, bordering Sausalito in Marin County, is called “Vista Point” and has a parking lot and bathrooms as well as great views.
 The southern end view area and south parking lot in San Francisco have just as nice a view from the opposite end of the Bridge (hence Google Maps users’ mis-labeling of the spot), but is referred to as the Southeast Parking Lot, even though this area includes Strauss Plaza and the Bridge’s Visitor Center.